CorMazz/dance-tech/README.md

 `./tailwind/tailwindcss -i ./static/css/input.css -o ./static/css/output.css -c ./tailwind/tailwind.config.js`

-If you want to automagically recompile your Rust executable and rebuild your css everytime you save a file, you can run this command.
+If you want to automagically recompile your Rust executable and rebuild your css everytime you save a file, you can run `bacon` which will watch the appropriate directories and run the proper commands, as specified in the `bacon.toml` file.

-`cargo watch -s './tailwind/tailwindcss -i ./static/css/input.css -o ./static/css/output.css -c ./tailwind/tailwind.config.js && cargo sqlx prepare && cargo run' --ignore output.css --ignore flowbite.min.css --ignore .sqlx --ignore main.rs --ignore README.md --why`

-For some reason the `cargo sqlx prepare` command changes the permissions on the `main.rs` file, which was causing cargo watch to fire repeatedly.
-That is why we added `--ignore main.rs`.
-The `cargo sqlx prepare` command allows sqlx to compile even when the database is offline.
+> The `cargo sqlx prepare` command allows sqlx to compile even when the database is offline.

 ### Launching Production Containers